peerf-eco/EcoDocs/components/README.md

 - XXXXX - ordering number of this document in your organization, 1-99999 (ask maintainers/PeerF for ECO organization)
 - YY is a current document version (revision), 0-99

-if you use the ESPD code in the filename:
+if you use the USPD code in the filename:

 US.ECO.XXXXX-YY_90.fodt # Component specification in English
 RU.ECO.XXXXX-YY_90.fodt # Component specification in Russian